Travel report: Cycle tour along the Romantic Road

 View from Harburg Castle

-On the city wall in Nördlingen
+On the town wall in Nördlingen

-On the city wall in Nördlingen
+On the town wall in Nördlingen

 Stage 4: Nördlingen - Dinkelsbühl